Seveso disaster: Aftermath

-The documentary Gambit is about Jörg Sambeth, the technical director of ICMESA, who was sentenced to five years in the first trial, had his sentence reduced to two years and was paroled on appeal.
+The documentary Gambit is about Jörg Sambeth, the technical director of ICMESA, who was sentenced to five years in the first trial but had his sentence reduced to two years and was paroled on appeal.

+In 2021, Alessia Borroni was elected mayor of Seveso.
+She was two years old and lived in Seveso when the disaster happened, and spent her career studying industrial accidents.